n349ca/Netreo/Python Scripts/README.md

 Exports Netreo's list of Categories to a CSV format into C:\temp directory (windows) Script will use SaaS or appliance based systems with or without the API Key.

+### addDeviceImportCSV.py
+You have to use the addDevicesImport.CSV file with this program Rules for Data Entry

+      1. Required Fields
+                IP address
+                SNMP Pub (community string)
+                Poll  (either 0=do not poll or 1=enable device polling) Enable (either 0=do not enable or 1=enable device)
+        2. Use the correct template for either On Premisis or Saas based
+        3. Fill in all appropriate data
+        4. Delete the header (Row 1) & sample data if you left it there
+        5. Save as a CSV file
+        6. CSV file location expected to be c:\Temp\testFile.csv

+    Top line (row 1) is the header row
+    Row 2 is sample data - delete this and add your own Run the Python program called --- addDeviceImportCSV.py